 You can’t have a fairy garden without plenty of fun furniture for your miniature guests to use!
 Almost like a doll house, your fairy garden can be stocked with all kinds of fun décor and furniture.
 Instead of having to buy all the furniture (which you could totally do if that’s what you prefer) it would be kind of neat to make all the furniture with elements from nature, much like the things actual fairies would use.
 Make a table out of stones and sticks, create a hammock out of some twigs and moss, or create your own tiny little fishing pond.

-Indoor Vegetable Garden Ideas
+Indoor Vegetable Garden and Herb Garden Ideas

 Many people just assume in order to have a decent garden you need to have the outdoor space for it.
 When it comes to gardening your own vegetables, you can easily do it indoors, you just need to choose the right plants for it.
-Herbs and most root vegetables can be successfully grown indoors, no matter the size of the planter.
+Herbs and most root veggies can be successfully grown indoors, no matter the size of the planter.
 Green onions, peas, dill, cilantro and green beans are just a few of the vegetables and herbs that can do really well indoors.
 Just be sure to have their pots in a sunny area and water regularly.

 Tiered Mini Greenhouse

 Using a tiered mini greenhouse in your space can not only help your plants grow in the perfect temperatures, but they are so easy to use and setup.
 These particular greenhouses are meant to be moved around, so they come with wheels you can attach to the feet of the greenhouse.
 Keep in mind, these greenhouses are light, so you may want to enforce the shelf racks with some zip ties if you plan on equipping it with heavier pots to prevent your pots from falling through.
 Other than that, these are amazing little greenhouses that definitely get the job done.